This page has information on travelling to Slovakia.

 - show you have enough money for your stay

-There are separate requirements for those who are resident in Slovakia.
-If you are resident in Slovakia, you should carry proof of residence as well as your valid passport when you travel.
-For further information on these requirements, see our Living in Slovakia guide.
+If you are resident in Slovakia your passport should not be stamped.
+You should proactively show your proof of residence as well as your valid passport at Slovak border control.
+For further information, see our Living in Slovakia guide.

 Registering with the Slovak authorities